Koshari Recipe: Egyptian comfort bowl of lentils, rice, chickpeas, with a special tomato sauce and savory crispy onions on top! SKIP TO RECIPE

 - Cook the lentils.
 Bring lentils and 4 cups of water to a boil in a medium pot or saucepan over high heat.
 Reduce the heat to low and cook until lentils are just tender (15-17 minutes).
 Drain from water and season with a little salt.
 (Note: when the lentils are ready, they should not be fully cooked.
 They should be only par-cooked and still have a bite to them as they need to finish cooking with the rice).

 - Now, for the rice.
 Drain the rice from its soaking water.
-Combine the par-cooked lentils and the rice in the saucepan over medium-high heat with 1 tablespoon cooking oil, salt, pepper, and coriander.
+Combine the par-cooked lentils and the rice in the saucepan over medium-high heat with 1 tbsp cooking oil, salt, pepper, and coriander.
 Cook for 3 minutes, stirring regularly.
-Add warm water to cover the rice and lentil mixture by about 1 ½ inches (you'll probably use about 3 cups of water here).
+Add warm water to cover the rice and lentil mixture by about 1 1/2 inches (you’ll probably use about 3 cups of water here).
 Bring to a boil; the water should reduce a bit.
 Now cover and cook until all the liquid has been absorbed and both the rice and lentils are well cooked through (about 20 minutes).
 Keep covered and undisturbed for 5 minutes or so.

 - Now make the pasta.
 While the rice and lentils are cooking, make the pasta according to package instructions by adding the elbow pasta to boiling water with a dash of salt and a little oil.
 Cook until the pasta is al dente.
 Drain.